SanDiegoCodeSchool/java-workshop/README.md

 ### Build a restful API endpoint that can manage Todo items

-* should be able to post, get, delete, and patch (delete) items
+* should be able to post, get, delete, and patch (update) items

 * should be able to host a static html landing page

 ### Build a blog site

-* should be able to pust blogs
+* should be able to post new blog posts

-* Should be able to display blogs
+* should be able to display all posts

-* should be abel to display all blogs by an author
+* should be able to display all blogs by an author or category

-* should use 'jsp' templates for pages
+* should use `jsp` templates for pages

 ### Create a command line application that accepts an integer x and creates a file with x lines of lorem ipsum

-* should accept a file name
+* should accept a file name at the command line

-* should accept an integer
+* should accept an integer at the command line

-* Should generate a file with lines of random text
+* Should generate a new file with lines of random text

 ## Bonus